UniStuttgart-VISUS/megamol/docs/manual.md

 The configuration file also specifies global settings variables which can modify the behavior of different modules.

-- The following settings variable activates (or deactivates) the *arcball* camera behavior.
+- The following settings variable activates (or deactivates) the *arcball* (orbiting) camera behavior.
 Set this option to `on` in order to use the *arcball* camera navigation.
 ```lua
     mmSetConfigValue("arcball",     "off")
 ```